roe-dl/weewx-skyfield-almanac/README.md

 ### Time scales

-The earth does not rotate steadily and additionally slows down by time.
+The Earth does not rotate steadily and additionally slows down by time.
 This has to be taken into account when doing astronomic computations.
 Earth rotation is documented and published by the IERS, an international organization (see link below).
 Skyfield comes with an internal list of